hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 ## Example 2: Animal welfare in Canada

-To test how adaptable the method is, I applied it to a very different topic: how Canadian media discuss meat production and consumption.
-The framing categories were developed with the animal welfare movement in mind, aiming to capture dimensions that might be strategically relevant (such as factory farming, animal suffering, plant-based alternatives, environmental impacts, health effects, and epidemic risks).
-This was a first attempt, made with limited experience in that field, but intended to explore what such an analysis could reveal about the narrative landscape around meat.
+To test how adaptable the method is, I apply to mentions of meat production and consumption in Canada.
+The framing categories were developed with the animal welfare movement in mind, aiming to capture dimensions that might be strategically relevant.
+I provided the Frame Inducer with explicit guidance to focus on: factory farming, animal suffering, plant-based alternatives, environmental impacts, health effects, and epidemic risks.

-As in the previous example, the first step was frame induction — using a language model to identify the main ways the issue is discussed.
-In this case, I provided explicit guidance to focus on angles most relevant to animal welfare advocacy: factory farming, animal suffering, plant-based alternatives, environmental impacts, health effects, and epidemic risks.
-The model then proposed six corresponding frames, generating short descriptions, examples, and semantic clues for each.

 <div class="chart-item">